starkfell/100DaysOfIaC/articles/day.53.arm.json.201.md

 This is the real meat of your ARM template.
 The **resources** section represents the resource types that are deployed or updated in a resource group or subscription.
 For example, when deploying a virtual machine in Azure, you will see resources including virtual machine, availability set, storage account, disk, network adapter, and network security group.

-Each resource in Resources can have a number of elements, including:
+Each resource in resources can have a number of elements, including:

-- apiVersion (required)
+- **apiVersion** (required)
-- type (required)
+- **type** (required)
-- name (required)
+- **name** (required)
-- location (required).
+- **location** (required).
 You'll typically specify location once in a parameter and reference that value throughout your template.
-- tags (optional).
+- **tags** (optional).
 While options, tags are used frequently, often on the resource group, to specify project, ownership, environment, and cost center to name a few.
-- dependsOn (optional).
+- **dependsOn** (optional).
 Used to specify dependent resources that must be deployed before the resource being described is deployed.
 See **Figure 1** for an example of dependencies in an ARM resource.
-- properties (required).
+- **properties** (required).
 Describes the properties of the resource being deployed.
 Open the ARM template HERE in your browser and search on "properties".

 ![001](../images/day53/fig1.arm.vm.ex.png)